telekom/3gpp-meeting-tools/3GPP Tools/README.md

   * **Multi-Action Resources Menu:** Instantly jump to local cache directories, fetched HTML Agenda files, Main FTP folders, Docs/ folders, or Revisions/ folders directly from the UI.
   * **Quick Launch History:** Remembers your exact active working group session, allowing you to bypass the database table and instantly jump back into your last opened meeting with a single click.
 * **3GPP FTP Session Manager:** Automatically injects randomized User-Agents and HTTP Keep-Alive headers.
 Features a configurable **Humanness Delay** engine to bypass aggressive 3GPP server throttling and "Too Many Requests" blocks, which can be dialed down to 0.0 for maximum scraping speed.

+### 📧 eMeeting Email Manager (Native Outlook Integration)
+* **High-Performance Sync Engine:** Connects directly to your local Microsoft Outlook via COM automation.
+Pulls, parses, and indexes thousands of eMeeting mailing list emails in milliseconds using SQLite chunked batching (`executemany`) with zero memory spikes.
+* **Intelligent 3GPP Parser:** Bypasses broken Outlook email threads by using smart regex to extract TDoc numbers (6-8 digits), Agenda Items, Revisions, and free text directly from standard 3GPP bracketed subject lines and email bodies.
+* **DMARC Listserv Bypass:** Automatically detects when 3GPP mailing lists rewrite the sender address to `LIST.ETSI.ORG`.
+It parses the actual sender's name and email address from the email body and maps them to known telecommunication companies.
+* **Smart Tracking & Focus Filters:** * **Star TDocs (⭐):** Highlight a specific TDoc to instantly group and track all past and future emails discussing it, neutralizing chaotic and broken reply chains.
+  * **Follow AIs (👀):** Monitor entire Agenda Items (e.g., `9.1.1`) to easily filter topics of interest.
+  * **Date Fencing:** Automatically restricts email scanning to the precise start and end dates of the meeting, jumping out of background loops early to drastically optimize sync speeds and prevent inbox pollution.
+* **Automated Archiving:** Safely extracts physical `.msg` files to your hard drive and dynamically builds a clean target folder hierarchy in Outlook (e.g., `Archive/SA2_175/9.1.1/`) to permanently organize your inbox.

 ### 📝 Word Document Manipulation
 * **Global Comparison Cart:** A persistent, round-robin state dashboard that bridges multiple meeting windows.
 Intelligently push any Base TDoc or specific Revision into alternating slots, then launch a native Word comparison instantly.